Creating a Linked Server for a PostgreSQL Database

 psqlODBC Install Wizard

-We need to point the ODBC driver on the SQL Server to the Postgres database.
+On our SQL Server, we need to configure the ODBC driver for the Postgres database.

 Run ODBC Source as Administrator

-Click into the System DSN tab and click Add.
+Click the System DSN tab and click Add.

 ODBC Data Source System DSN